Sharon Switzer-McIntyre, BPE, BScPT, MEd, PhD

 I see my role as a teacher in both the MScPT and the OIEPB Program to create learning environments that provide safe yet challenging opportunities to acquire knowledge, facilitate understanding, apply the best available science and theory to practice and encourage creative experimentation while maintaining balance and fairness in supporting a wide diversity of learners and learner needs.
 I strive to create a true harmonized teaching and learning environment where knowledge and skills are co-created optimizing continuous learning for all parties.

-Associate Professor, Teaching Stream, Department of Physical Therapy, University of Toronto
+Associate Professor, Continuing Teaching Stream, Department of Physical Therapy, University of Toronto

 Program Director, MScPT Program, Department of Physical Therapy, University of Toronto